fuse-open/docs/articles/native-interop/ios-capabilities.md

 # iOS Capabilties

-Capabilities are App Services which need special declarations in the XCode project.
+Capabilities are App Services which need special declarations in the Xcode project.

 Fuse allows you to configure these through the `unoproj` file under the `iOS → SystemCapabilities` section.